Government Superior Science College Peshawar

-Government Superior Science College Peshawar is a public sector college located in Wazir Bagh Peshawar, Khyber Pakhtunkhwa, Pakistan.
+Government Superior Science College Peshawar is a public sector college located in Wazir Bagh, Peshawar, Khyber Pakhtunkhwa, Pakistan.
 The college offers programs for intermediate and degree levels in Science and Arts groups.
 The college is affiliated for its degree programs with University of Peshawar.

 Overview & history

-Government Superior Science College (GSSC) Peshawar Pakistan is one of most popular public sector colleges operating within Peshawar metropolitan along with Government College Peshawar and Government College Hayatabad, Peshawar.
+Government Superior Science College (GSSC) Peshawar is one of the most popular public sector colleges operating within the Peshawar metropolis along with Government College Peshawar and Government College Hayatabad, Peshawar.
 It was established in 1962 and provides educational services along with training in sports and other social skills.
-The college shifted to its current campus in 1972 besides famous and historice Wazir Bagh.
+The college shifted to its current campus in 1972 next to the famous and historic Wazir Bagh.
 The college is well connected through the roads with the surrounding areas and other parts of Peshawar city.

 Vision

 The vision of college is to broaden the horizons of knowledge and enable students to reach the zenith of intellectual achievement and personal growth to the ultimate benefit of human society and beyond.